-So The short answer is that a DBS is not the same as a BPSS.
-A BPSS may include a DBS as it can form a part of the verification procedure.
+The short answer is that a DBS is not the same as a BPSS.
+A BPSS may include a DBS as it may form a part of the verification procedure.
+The short answer is that a DBS is not the same as a BPSS.

 When you apply for a job it is possible you may be asked to complete either a Disclosure and Barring Service (DBS) or a Baseline Personnel Security Standard (BPSS) check.